needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 - Automatically connect and listen by using the `AutoConnectPort` (and relative `DefaultConnectAddress`).
 - By creating a `NetworkStreamRequestConnect` and/or `NetworkStreamRequestListen` request in the client and/ot server world respectively.

+> [!NOTE]
+> Regardless of how you choose to connect to the server, we strongly recommend ensuring `Application.runInBackground` is `true` while connected.
+> You can do so by a) setting `Application.runInBackground = true;` directly, or b) project-wide via "Project Settings > Player > Resolution and Presentation".
+> If you don't, your multiplayer will stall (and likely disconnect) if and when the application loses focus (e.g. by the player tabbing out), as netcode will be unable to tick.
+> The server should likely always have this enabled.
+> We provide error warnings for both via `WarnAboutApplicationRunInBackground`.

 ### Manually Listen/Connect
 To establish a connection, you must get the [NetworkStreamDriver](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamDriver.html) singleton (present on both client and server worlds) and then call either `Connect` or `Listen` on it.